-The company's major business is research and development and operates only in one single segment.
-The Board of directors, who allocates resources and assesses performance of the Company as a whole, has identified that the Company has only one reportable operating segment.
+The Company's major business is research and development and operates only in one single segment.
+The Board of directors, which allocates resources and assesses performance of the Company as a whole, has identified that the Company has only one reportable operating segment.
+There is no revenue from the Company's major products and services for the year ended December 31, 2021, and December 31, 2022.